20+ DIY Christmas Decorations Anyone Can Make

 Cardboard Gingerbread House

-Skip the messy candy-and-graham-cracker gingerbread kit and make a gingerbread house out of cardboard boxes instead.
+Skip the messy pre-fab gingerbread kit and make a gingerbread house out of cardboard boxes instead.
 It’s easiest to use a square box for this craft.
 To make the front and back of the roof, cut off the corners of two opposing flaps to form a triangle.
 Then glue the two remaining uncut sides to the triangles and then to each other.
 Use chalk markers or paint to decorate your cardboard gingerbread house.

 Psst—this is the best time to buy a Christmas tree in Canada.